pypancsv/pypancsv/docs/HandsOn201901/exercises.md

 ## Exercise 5:  Make "ContactsToInsert" and "CampaignMembersToInsert" for those not in Salesforce

-If you accidentally closed your work, open the [https://link.stthomas.edu/sfpyeventmerge2](https://link.stthomas.edu/sfpyeventmerge2){:target="_blank"} "starter code" if you want to work alone without anybody typing over you, or [https://link.stthomas.edu/sfpy102collab](https://link.stthomas.edu/sfpy102collab){:target="_blank"} if you'd rather collaborative-code with others (or open both in separate tabs, but keep track of which is which).
+If you accidentally closed your work, open the [https://link.stthomas.edu/sfpy201901-eventmerge2](https://link.stthomas.edu/sfpy201901-eventmerge2){:target="_blank"} "starter code."

 You're going to pick up with `eventsdf` already existing _(that was the first concatenation you did in the previous exercise)_, and you'll be shooting to create a file called **CampaignMemberRecordsToInsert2.csv** that looks like this: